Attending a Protest

 Be mindful of other protestors in your photos and videos anchor link

 If you are taking photos or videos of people at the protest, be mindful of what you post.
 If you post photos online where protestors or bystanders’ faces are identifiable, law enforcement or vigilantes might track them down and arrest or harass them.
-Consider obscuring the faces of anyone who has their eyes or mouth visible.
+Obscure the faces of anyone in the image.
 You can edit photos in the default Android or iOS photo editing apps.
 Be sure to black out or blur other identifying features as well such as tattoos or unique clothing (blurring can sometimes be reversed so blacking out is better if you have the option).
-On Android, consider using the ObscuraCam app by The Guardian Project to edit photos, which will automatically blur faces.
-There is also a useful tool called Image Scrubber that can be used on any mobile device, including iOS or your PC.
+There is a useful tool called Image Scrubber that can be used on either mobile or desktop devices.

 Scrub metadata on photos anchor link